 Book a Trial Run

 Not every stylist requires you to book a trial run with them, and typically trial runs are a separate cost from wedding day services.
-However, most stylists strongly recommend you book a trial run because it can be so helpful in securing results you’re happy with.
+A trial can typically cost $75 per service.
+Most stylists strongly recommend you book a trial run because it can be helpful in securing results you’re happy with.

 Investing in a trial run gives you the opportunity to get to know your stylist, explore style options with them, and see if your dream style really looks the way you imagined.
 You can also wear your hair and makeup throughout the day to see how it feels and if you like the way it looks in pictures.